Preparing to Travel Abroad

 Pre-existing Conditions/Treatment Abroad

-As part of the mandated international health insurance coverage CISI will cover treatment for pre-existing conditions, and can help connect students to local doctors to help develop appropriate treatment plans.
-Students are encouraged to work with their doctor in the US and contact CISI well in advance of their departure date to begin planning for any medical concerns they might have while studying abroad.
+CISI will cover treatment for pre-existing conditions, and can help connect students to local doctors for continuation of care planning.
+Students are encouraged to work with their doctor in the U.S. and contact CISI well in advance of their departure date to begin planning for any anticipated medical needs while abroad.